Found an Animal?

 After Hours Care Now Available

-VEG will accept wildlife patients between the hours of 3 p.m. and 6 a.m. at their office at 2431 San Ramon Valley Blvd. in San Ramon.
-Please call VEG at (925) 718-7771 prior to bringing in a patient.
+VEG will accept wildlife patients between the hours of 3 p.m. and 6 a.m. at their office at 622 Contra Costa Blvd in Pleasant Hill, (925-384-2110) and 2431 San Ramon Valley Blvd. in San Ramon, (925) 718-7771.
+Please call VEG prior to bringing in a patient.
 VEG will also accept animals on days when our hospital is closed to patient intakes such as holidays and in-service days.
-VEG cannot accept waterfowl, skunks, deer or rattlesnakes.
+VEG cannot accept waterfowl, shorebirds, skunks, deer or rattlesnakes.

 What We Treat, What We Don't